 Common symptoms of lung cancer include:

-- Persistent cough or a new or changed wheeze (or all)
+- persistent cough or a new or changed wheeze (or both)

 Diagnosis of lung cancer